Notebooks

 Description:

 Zhanchao Shao, Prof. Karin Bryan, Dr Moritz Lemann, Georgina Flowers and Prof. Conrad Pilditch have been working together to develop a new methodology using machine learning and remote sensing data to map accurate and detailed spatial distribution of gross primary productivity in Tauranga Harbour.
 More information is coming soon.
 The codes are imported from Google Colab.
 If anyone needs the original data, please kindly contact Zhanchao.
 Thanks to Sanne Vaassen for providing detailed instructions and comments to make the codes easier to understand.
 Please read the instructions before starting.
-Here is the link: <https://docs.google.com/document/d/e/2PACX-1vQ8rWOALsJWAha6clCJFZ2sXyLj6QW5jvW3XgAs5WxkcC6dE3Yv1wRzNfDdpQkAFl-r9ZFNdp9mkAgx/pub>
+Here is the link: <https://docs.google.com/document/d/e/2PACX-1vQ8rWOALsJWAha6clCJFZ2sXyLj6QW5jvW3XgAs5WxkcC6dE3Yv1wRzNfDdpQkAFl-r9ZFNdp9mkAgx/pub> We also have applied the methods on other estuaries in New Zealand.
+Here is the link: <https://drive.google.com/drive/folders/1Fs8pqC4V-j4355lq_rXwddAqYow8zCfk?usp=drive_link>

 Metadata: